jessebeach/cdia/WD110/assignments/site-tally.md

 1. Do any elements have inline styles?
 1. Are there any scripts in the body tag?
 If so how many?
 1. How many h1 tags are on the page?

+Transition some properties!

+1. Use Lea Verou's animatable as inspiration: http://leaverou.github.io/animatable/
+1. Choose 10 CSS properties to transition e.g. background-color, font-size, zoom, or border
+1. Create a simple page of boxes in a grid, like the animatable, and transition one property per box.